60 Month Lifetime Limit on FIP Benefits

 - Sexual activity involving a dependent child;

-- Being forced as the caretaker relative of a dependent child to engage in nonconsensual sexual acts or activities;
+- Forcing the caretaker relative of a dependent child to engage in nonconsensual sexual acts or activities;

 - Mental abuse;